Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 While hedging a bit, Baker told reporters there was no immediate reason to think that the White shooter had a racial motivation.

 Why not?
-Well, because that’s what the alleged shooter told police, Baker said at a news conference Wednesday.
+Well, because that’s what the suspect told police, Baker said at a news conference Wednesday.

 “He apparently has an issue, what he considers a sex addiction, and sees these locations as something that allows him to go to these places and it’s a temptation for him that he wanted to eliminate,” Baker said, sounding strangely empathetic toward Robert Aaron Long, the 21-year-old suspect.